 The leaf blades are 4 to 15 mm wide and fairly long - 15 to 64 cm long (6 to 25 inches).
 There are 4 to 8 per stem.
 Upper blades are longer than the inflorescence and usually rise above it before arching over.
 Blades have a central channel and two parallel lesser channels creating a "M" shape in cross-section.

-Each perigynium is strongly 13 - 22 veined, smooth shiny surfaced with the body gradually tapering to a conic beak 6 to 10.
+Each perigynium is strongly 13 - 22 veined, smooth shiny surfaced with the body gradually tapering to a conic beak 6 to 10 mm long with 2 tiny teeth at the tip.
 The body of the perigynium is roughly 11 to 19 mm long and 3 to 6 mm wide.
-The appearance is swollen and bladder like with a spiky tip.
+The appearance is swollen and bladder-like with a spiky tip.
 The scales of the pistillate perigynia are more than half the length of the perigynium, 1 to 7 green veined, lanceolate to ovate in shape, with a pointed apex and usually with a rough awn of up to 6 mm.
 There are three stigmas per pistillate floret.

 Habitat: Hop Sedge grows from a base of short rhizomes, in wet to wet-mesic conditions such as in marshes, alder thickets, wet and open thickets, sedge meadows, fens, and particularly alluvial soils.
 Plants prefer full sun but will grow in partial sun to shade.
 It usually does not form colonies.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
-The species, lupulina, means 'hoplike' referring to the bladder-like perigynia that can resemble the clusters of various hop plants.
-The author name for the plant classification - ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
+The species, lupulina, means 'hop-like' but to understand that we need to go back to Carl Linnaeus who started originated the name lupulina which literally means 'wolf-like' referring to the name of the wolf - Canis lupus.
+Picture a wolfs head from the front and you have a rounded-at-the-top cone shape, which is the shape of the common hop plant seed cluster, hence 'hop-like.'
+In this sedge it refers to the bladder-like perigynia grouped on the spike which can resemble the clusters of various hop plants.
+The author name for the plant classification from 1805 - ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.
+He made use the species name that Linnaeus had created for another plant.

 Comparisons: Hop Sedge is a member of the sedges in the Section Lupulinae, which have the distinguishing characteristics of usually not forming colonies, stems purplish to reddish at the base, basal sheaths not fibrous, wide V to M -shaped leaf blades, raceme type inflorescences with multiple spikes, upper spikes staminate and lower spikes pistillate, lower bracts leaflike, 3 stigmas per floret.
 The sedges in this section have the largest perigynia of any Carex.